bsuwal/bsuwal.github.io/notebooks/langur_burja.md

 description:
 permalink: /notebooks/langur_burja.html
 ---
-The following are posts about the popular board game Langur Burja, played in the hills of Nepal.
+The following are posts about the popular betting game Langur Burja, played in the hills of Nepal.
 I used to see people play it on the street near my home in Bhaktapur during Dashain, but I must have been sixteen when I played it myself for the first time myself when Thulo Mommy brought it for Bhai Tika.

 | ![center-img]({{ site.url }}/assets/img/langur_burja/dice.png) |
 |:--:|